 - Environment: bioremediation of wastes, analysis of endangered species populations

 - Forensics: identification and analysis of physical evidence collected from crime scenes

 - Food Science: production of food products and dietary supplements, nutrient analysis of foods, detection of pathogenic organisms

 - Animal Science: genetic improvement of livestock, creation of improved disease treatments

 Students at Shippensburg University are frequently involved in research projects under the supervision of a biology faculty member.
 Students frequently present their research at state and regional scientific conferences.
-Facilities and equipment used by students for their research include a fluorescence-based DNA sequencer, a chromatography system for purifying and analyzing proteins and nucleic acids, an imaging system for analysis of DNA and protein separations, a thermal cycler for PCR, equipment for electrophoretic analysis of DNA, RNA and proteins, tissue culture facilities, scanning electron microscope, a greenhouse, and an animal care facility.
+Research projects cover a wide range of topics, including tick-transmitted diseases, characterization of plant pathogens, analysis of genes expressed in brain tumor cells, the genetic basis of behavior in fruit flies, and pathogenic enteric bacteria.
+Facilities and equipment used by students for their research include a fluorescence-based DNA sequencer, a chromatography system for purifying and analyzing proteins and nucleic acids, an imaging system for analysis of DNA and protein separations, thermal cyclers for PCR, equipment for electrophoretic analysis of DNA, RNA and proteins, tissue culture facilities, scanning electron microscope, a greenhouse, and an animal care facility.